rfox12/quasar-typescript-starter/README.md

 ## Boot files

-Boot file should return code wrapped into a callback function given as parameter of `boot(...)` function (actual name isn't important, can be changed) to get parameter typings, much like when defining a component for TS you are required to wrap it into a `Vue.extend(...)` or [`createComponent(...)`](https://github.com/vuejs/composition-api/blob/bb1e0309ae943bf92ac92fab670d63b9e288e8f3/src/component/component.ts#L73-L95).
+Boot file should return a callback function provided to a `boot(...)` helper which enhance its typings, much like when defining a component for TS you are required to wrap it into a `Vue.extend(...)` or [`createComponent(...)`](https://github.com/vuejs/composition-api/blob/bb1e0309ae943bf92ac92fab670d63b9e288e8f3/src/component/component.ts#L73-L95).
-`boot(...)` won't actually do anything and just return the provided callback.
-It should be added to Quasar helpers to allow `import { boot } from 'quasar`, while right now I'm forced to do `import { boot } from 'src/quasar-shims/boot'`.
+`boot(...)` is a no-op function and just returns the provided callback.
+You can import it via using `import { boot } from 'quasar'`.
 Note that it's return signature is `void | Promise<void>` to support async boot files: in those cases `async` should be used like `export default boot(async () => {...})`.

 `BootFileParams` into core typings should be updated accordingly to the definition into `src/quasar-shims/boot`.